mjambon/blog/src/2019-04-21-glossary/index.md

 **context**: (1) A concept.
 (2) The set of all the states of the world
              which are sufficient to activate a node.

-**emotion**: (1) A range of values of a built-in parameter
+**emotion**: (1) A built-in parameter of the system which can take a
-             of the system which affects the behavior of the whole system in a predetermined manner, is triggered by some states of the system, and can be sensed by the system itself.
-(2) A value in that range.
+             range of values and affects the behavior of the whole system in a predetermined manner.
+Its value changes over time and can be sensed by the system itself.
+(2) A specific value of such parameter.

-**environment**

-**familiarity**
+**environment**: The rest of the world, with which the system
+                 exchanges information via input and output ports.
+                 Parts of the environment that are inaccessible to other systems constitute the system's private
+                 environment.

+**familiarity**:

 **fitness**